yiisoft/yii2/docs/guide-zh-CN/structure-extensions.md

 in the package name except that it should not contain the `yii2-` prefix.
 For example, for the `yiisoft/yii2-imagine` extension, we use `yii\imagine` as the namespace its classes.

-²»Òª½« `yii`, `yii2` or `yiisoft` ×÷Îª vendor Ãû³Æ¡£ÕâĞ©Ãû³ÆÊÇ±£Áô¸ø Yii ºËĞÄ´úÂëÊ¹ÓÃµÄ¡£
+ä¸è¦å°† `yii`, `yii2` or `yiisoft` ä½œä¸º vendor åç§°ã€‚è¿™äº›åç§°æ˜¯ä¿ç•™ç»™ Yii æ ¸å¿ƒä»£ç ä½¿ç”¨çš„ã€‚

 #### Bootstrapping Classes <a name="bootstrapping-classes"></a>

-Ä³Ğ©Ê±ºò£¬you may want your extension to execute some code during the [bootstrapping process](runtime-bootstrapping.md) stage of an application. ÀıÈç£¬your extension may want to respond to the application's `beginRequest` event to adjust some environment settings.
-While you can instruct users of the extension to explicitly attach your event handler in the extension to the `beginRequest` event, ×îºÃÄÜ¹»½«Õâ¸ö¹ı³Ì×Ô¶¯»¯¡£
+æŸäº›æ—¶å€™ï¼Œyou may want your extension to execute some code during the [bootstrapping process](runtime-bootstrapping.md) stage of an application. ä¾‹å¦‚ï¼Œyour extension may want to respond to the application's `beginRequest` event to adjust some environment settings.
+While you can instruct users of the extension to explicitly attach your event handler in the extension to the `beginRequest` event, æœ€å¥½èƒ½å¤Ÿå°†è¿™ä¸ªè¿‡ç¨‹è‡ªåŠ¨åŒ–ã€‚

-ÎªÁËÊµÏÖÕâÒ»Ä¿±ê£¬you can create a so-called *bootstrapping class* by implementing [[yii\base\BootstrapInterface]].
+ä¸ºäº†å®ç°è¿™ä¸€ç›®æ ‡ï¼Œyou can create a so-called *bootstrapping class* by implementing [[yii\base\BootstrapInterface]]. ä¾‹å¦‚ï¼Œ
-ÀıÈç£¬

 ```php
 namespace myname\mywidget;